-Protect Your Wealth for Future Generations
+Protect Your Wealth For Generations With a Dynasty Trust

 A Dynasty Trust holds assets in trust for multiple generations.
 The primary advantages include the minimization or elimination of distribution taxes, estate taxes, inheritance taxes, transfer taxes, and other potential future taxes.
-These trust also provide an excellent degree of asset protection for third-party beneficiaries.
+These trusts also provide an excellent degree of asset protection for third-party beneficiaries.

 Nevada’s unparalleled trust laws make the Dynasty Trust a powerful estate planning tool as it has adopted laws that allow the assets of U.S. and non-U.S. citizens to remain in a trust, not subject to distribution for up to 365 years.
 When you have a trust with so many potential benefits, you want them to remain in place for a very long time.

 Why Choose Nevada Over Other States

 Because of their favorable trust laws, both Nevada and Delaware stand out as beneficial states to establish your Dynasty Trust.
 However, several precedents are set in Nevada, including Klabacka v.
 Nelson, 133 Nev.
 Adv.
 Op.
 24 (May 25, 2017): Nevada DAPT Protects Against Spousal/Child Support Claims and in the Matter of Daniel Kloiber Dynasty Trust u/a/d December 20, 2002 (Court of Chancery of Delaware), which give Nevada an advantage over other states and make it the ideal situs to establish your Dynasty Trust.